-TERM DEFINITION Micro-mobility A category of light-weight transportation designed for individual use, usually for short trips of five miles or less.
+DEFINITION A category of light-weight transportation designed for individual use, usually for short trips of five miles or less.
 Examples include electronic scooters and e-bikes, traditional bicycles and scooters, Segways, electric skateboards, and hoverboards.
-Active Commutes Traditionally biking or walking - using physical activity to move from origin to destination.
-Last Mile Solutions Transportation services and modes that help a commuter make the final leg of their trip, usually from a public transit stop to their workplace, covering a distance of one mile or more.
-First Mile Solutions Transportation services and modes that help a commuter make the first leg of their trip, usually from home to a public transit stop, covering a distance of one mile or more.
-Guaranteed Ride Home A commuter benefit that reimburses the trip cost for a commuter who traveled one way using an alternative mode like transit, carpool, or vanpool and, due to an unexpected personal event or disruption in service, need a different ride home.
-Microtransit Flexible on-demand transit service facilitated through a ridematch platform, offering pick-up and drop-off where needed instead of following a fixed route at fixed times like traditional bus and rail transit.
-Transit Desert An area with infrequent or no public transit service.
+Traditionally biking or walking - using physical activity to move from origin to destination.
+Transportation services and modes that help a commuter make the final leg of their trip, usually from a public transit stop to their workplace, covering a distance of one mile or more.
+Transportation services and modes that help a commuter make the first leg of their trip, usually from home to a public transit stop, covering a distance of one mile or more.
+A commuter benefit that reimburses the trip cost for a commuter who traveled one way using an alternative mode like transit, carpool, or vanpool and, due to an unexpected personal event or disruption in service, need a different ride home.
+Flexible on-demand transit service facilitated through a ridematch platform, offering pick-up and drop-off where needed instead of following a fixed route at fixed times like traditional bus and rail transit.
+An area with infrequent or no public transit service.